Healthy, Wealthy And Wise

 What is life if it is not a value?
 What is death if it is not a consequence?

 In order for us to become healthy, wealthy, and wise, we must first understand what each of those words mean.
 To define is to give value.
 To give value to them is to give value to their consequences.
 The result of a life lived with them, versus a life lived without them.
 Health is the condition of being free from disease, illness, or injury.
 Wealth is well-being or prosperity; abundance of valuable resources.
 Wise is having or showing good judgement, knowledge, and experience.
 So how do we become them?

 First there is good judgement.
 The path to health and fitness depends entirely on your decision to want, to will, and to believe.
-You must first really want to be fit.
-You must then be willing to do what is required to be fit.
-And for success to be yours, you must believe in your own ability to be fit.
+You must first really want to be healthy.
+You must then be willing to do what is required to be healthy.
+And for success to be yours, you must believe in your own ability to be healthy.
 Choices matter.
 Choose wisely.

 Second is knowledge.
 Learning is the beginning of health.
 Learn what is required to achieve fitness.
 Do your homework.
 The more you understand, the more confident you will be in your choices.
 Your behavior is a reflection of what you know and what you value.
 Look in the mirror.
 Like what you see.